A Note on Particle Gibbs Method and its Extensions and Variants: Introduction

 Each method discussed above are implemented in Python and Rust programming languages.
 Python is a general purpose programming language and is known for its simple syntax and readable code.
 Rust is a systems programming language, its compile-time correctness guarantees the fast performance.
 We compare run-time performance of Rust and Python programs for particle Gibbs methods.

 The rest of the paper is organized as follows.
 We start with an introductory background on state-space models and Monte Carlo methods in Section 2.
-Then we introduce Particle Gibbs and particle Gibbs with ancestor sampling methods in Section 3.
+Then we introduce Particle Gibbs method in Section 3.
 In Section 4, we discuss extensions and variants of PG methods.
 In Section 6, we conclude and discuss future outlook.